Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

 `transform.py` provides the following options:

 - `-h`, `--help`: Show this help message and exit.
 - `--tables TABLES`: Optional.
-A comma-separated list of Timestream for LiveAnalytics tables to translate.
+A comma-separated list of Timestream for LiveAnalytics tables to transform.
 - `--database-name DATABASE_NAME`: The Timestream for LiveAnalytics database that your table(s) resides in.
 - `--all-tables`: Optional.
-Whether to translate all tables in the database.
+Whether to transform all tables in the database.
 - `--s3-bucket-name S3_BUCKET_NAME`: The name of the S3 bucket to load and unload data from.
 This bucket must already exist.
 - `--athena-database-name ATHENA_DATABASE_NAME`: Optional.
 The name of the Athena database to use when creating any new Athena tables.
 Defaults to "`default`".
 - `--athena-table-name ATHENA_TABLE_NAME`: Optional.
-The name to use for a new Athena table, used for the translation of LiveAnalytics records to line protocol.
+The name to use for a new Athena table, used for the transformation of LiveAnalytics records to line protocol.
 Defaults to the Timestream for LiveAnalytics database and table name connected with an underscore, without dashes.
 - `--dimensions-to-fields DIMENSIONS_TO_FIELDS`: Optional.
 The tables and names of dimensions within to change to fields in resulting line protocol.
 Dimensions are usually mapped to tags.
 Mapping dimensions to fields can lower cardinality.
 The required format is `--dimensions-to-fields table1=dimension1,dimension2 --dimensions-to-fields table2=dimension3,dimension4`.
-- `--add-validation-field`: Whether to add an additional field to all translated line protocol points to help with post-migration validation.
+- `--add-validation-field`: Whether to add an additional field to all transformed line protocol points to help with post-migration validation.
 The field will be `la_unload=1`.

 ### Basic Usage

-To translate data stored in the bucket, `example_s3_bucket` from the Timestream for LiveAnalytics table `example_table` in `example_database`, run the following command:
+To transform data stored in the bucket, `example_s3_bucket` from the Timestream for LiveAnalytics table `example_table` in `example_database`, run the following command:
 ```shell
 python3 transform.py \
     --database-name example_database \